hugoseabra/congressy/ticket/docs/domain/index.rst

 - Lote:
    - Criação    - Apenas organizadores do evento a qual a entidade pertence e a qualquer momento.
    - Leitura    - Apenas organizadores do evento a qual a entidade pertence e a qualquer momento.
-   - Edição     - Apenas organizadores do evento a qual a entidade pertence e a qualquer momento, com ressalva ao preço, que pode ser editado apenas se o lote não possuir nenhum inscrito
+   - Edição     - Apenas organizadores do evento a qual a entidade pertence e a qualquer momento.
    - Deletação  - Apenas organizadores do evento a qual a entidade pertence e apenas se não possuirem inscritos.